UDT-ITF/website/source/presentation/index.md

  * Any resource type _MAY_ have the `homepage` property.<br/>
    Clients _SHOULD_ render `homepage` on a Collection, Manifest or TextFrame, and _MAY_ render `homepage` on other types of resource.

+> Safe just to replace 'IIIF' in this paragraph with 'ITF'?
 __Model Alignment__<br/>
 Please note that this specification has stricter requirements about the JSON pattern used for the `homepage` property than the [Web Annotation Data Model][org-w3c-webanno].
 The IIIF requirements are compatible, but the home page of an Agent found might have only a URI, or might be a JSON object with other properties.
 See the section on [collisions between contexts][prezi30-context-collisions] for more information.
 {: .note}